SaiTechHub/Dev-Play-Ground/README.md

 - **Python**: Used primarily for backend development, data processing, API requests, and database interactions.
 - **Flask / Django**: (Optional) Python web frameworks, if projects require a web server or API.
-- **SQL / NoSQL Databases**: Databases like SQLite, PostgreSQL, MongoDB, or others, used in database-focused projects.
+- **SQL / NoSQL Databases**: Databases like SQLite, MySQL, PostgreSQL, MongoDB, or others, used in database-focused projects.
 - **Requests**: A Python library used for API requests and handling HTTP connections.
 - **React.js**: A JavaScript library for building user interfaces, primarily in the front-end projects.
 - **Node.js and Express**: (Optional) Used in some full-stack projects for back-end handling with React.